RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 # Question 6

 This question asks for a focus simulation.
-We use this function to select the region of blur.
+We use this function to create the filter.

 <br />
 <div style="text-align:center;">